 Given my fascination with plants & animals, it’s not surprising that they’re my favourite photographic subjects.
-I honestly can’t remember when I first picked up a camera, but my interest was (& still is) very much fostered by my dad.
+I honestly can’t remember when I first picked up a camera, but my interest was very much fostered by my dad.
 I do remember getting a small point & shoot and several rolls of film for Christmas when I was 9 or 10 – I was so excited to finally have a camera of my own… While those first photos were hardly works of art, they really showed me the power of photography to capture moments in time & every little detail.

 In particular, I love that ability to focus in on the little things and all the fine details that are often missed and turn them into the centre of attention.
 A quote by the fabulous American painter Georgia O’Keeffe that I read years ago really resonated with me: “Nobody sees a flower, really – it is so small – we haven’t time, and to see takes times…”.
-There are so many incredible plants and animals all around us and they all deserve to be truly seen and appreciated – I hope I can help raise awareness about some of them & contribute to conservation efforts.
+There are so many incredible plants and animals all around us and they all deserve to be truly seen, appreciated & protected – I hope I can help raise awareness about some of them & contribute to conservation efforts.

 Beasts & Blossoms grew out of my desire to use my images as a platform to create stronger connections between people and nature, and to highlight and help raise awareness of the diversity, beauty and value of the plants & animals we share this planet with, as well as the threats facing many of them.
 Ultimately, I want to promote stewardship & help support conservation efforts in as many ways as possible.